How Reverse Mortgages Work

 - Property title insurance protects you against mortgage or title fraud.

 - Your home is your principal residence.
-You can be on vacation for up to six months a year and live in your home the rest.
+You can play in the sun up to six months a year and live in your home the rest.

 What Home Ownership Costs